AdobeDocs/events.en/help/adobe-customer-success-webinars/2025/personalize-digital-communications.md

   * In-person processing is 42 times more costly than digital.
   * Onboarding a customer in person costs $55 more than online.

 * **AEM Forms Capabilities** AEM Forms is an end-to-end solution that drives operational efficiencies and exceptional user experiences.
-Key features include omnichannel forms, automated workflows, personalized customer communications, and integration with Adobe Experience Cloud and AEM Sights.
+Key features include omnichannel forms, automated workflows, personalized customer communications, and integration with the Adobe Experience Cloud ecosystem.
 These capabilities help organizations reduce form abandonment by 63%, increase self-service by 113%, and improve form completion speed by 58%.

 * **Innovations in Form Design** The introduction of a cloud-based designer simplifies form creation with drag-and-drop functionality, fragments for reusable content, and integration with data models.
 This modernized tool reduces dependency on IT and enables faster updates, addressing the eight-week turnaround time for form changes in some organizations.